top of page

 • Curriculum Development

-• Mock Clinical Competition (Standardized Patient)
+• Mock Clinical Competition (Standardized patient)

-Consider leading amazing small groups that help our future physicians focus on equally important areas of growth that are not clinical in focus.
 These Small Mentoring Circles will allow students to convene in small circles with a physician lead.
-Classes will last approximately 60-90 minutes and will be presented in a series anywhere from 1-4 sessions.
+Classes will last approximately 60-90 mins and will be presented in a series anywhere from 1-4sessions.
 Unlike Saturday Morning Professor, our Small Mentoring Circles are meant to provide students with an opportunity to explore meaningful areas of interest outside of clinical medicine.
-Our mentoring circles help our students expand the number of physician mentors in their circle and is an opportunity to sometimes just relax and focus on things that are important to our medical community beyond medicine.
-We welcome our mentors to submit Mentoring Circle Curriculum suggestions so we can increase the number of experiences available for our students.
-We currently are planning the following topics:

 • Empathy Series: Where Compassion and Medicine Meet